yuet25chan/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 ![image](https://github.com/user-attachments/assets/b5ac0423-884e-4f7b-8466-313273fed4ae)

 </p>

 <p>

 Login to Client-1 as the original local admin (labuser).
 Once logged in, right-click the "Start" Menu, then click "Settings" and then click "Rename this PC (Advanced)".
+Under the Computer Name tab, click on "Change".
+Join mydomain.com.
 </p>